 Tests were conducted at the gas turbine exhaust (i.e. upstream from any catalysts) and at the HRSG stack.
 The testing program was performed to meet several objectives, the most important of which were:

-- To provide data for use by EPRI and EPA in evaluating MACT standards for gas turbines. - To characterize emissions during operation at base load and lower load conditions, and during transients between loads.
+- To characterize formaldehyde and VOC emissions during operation at base load and lower load conditions, and during transients between loads. - To provide data for use in regulatory and permitting applications for gas turbines.